Bans on communist symbols: Indonesia

-"Communism / Marxism–Leninism" (official terminology) was banned in Indonesia following the aftermath of the 30 September coup attempt and the subsequent anti-communist killings, by the adoption of TAP MPRS no. 25/1966 in the 1966 MPRS General Session and Undang Undang no. 27/1999 in 1999 (the corresponding explanatory memorandums of whom explain that "[Communism / Marxism-Leninism includes] the struggle fundaments and tactics taught by ...
+"Communism / Marxism–Leninism" (official terminology) was banned in Indonesia following the aftermath of the 30 September Movement and the subsequent anti-communist massacre, by the adoption of TAP MPRS no. 25/1966 in the 1966 MPRS General Session and Undang Undang no. 27/1999 in 1999 (the corresponding explanatory memorandums of whom explain that "[Communism / Marxism-Leninism includes] the struggle fundaments and tactics taught by ...
 Stalin, Mao Tse Tung et cetera ..."), which are still in force.
 The law does not explicitly declare a ban on symbols of communism, but Indonesian police frequently use the law to arrest people displaying them.
-Some of its violators were people with no knowledge of symbols of communism, in which cases the authorities frequently freed them with only minor punishment or small fine applied.
+Some of its violators were people with no knowledge of symbols of communism, in which cases the authorities frequently released them with only minor punishments or small fines.
 The display of such symbols in an attempt to propagate "Communist / Marxist-Leninist" ideals are considered a high treason, and could be punished by up to 20 years imprisonment.

-Other socialist and left-wing symbols, while not officially prohibited by law (as social democracy and democratic socialism itself remains acceptable in the country) are still widely condemned by the Indonesian government and considered as being closely related to communism.
+Other socialist and left-wing symbols, while not officially prohibited by law (as social democracy and democratic socialism itself remains acceptable in the country), are still widely condemned by the Indonesian government and considered as being closely related to communism.
 Such symbols include the red star, the red flag, socialist heraldry, and anthems or slogans such as The Internationale and "Workers of the world, unite!".
 Despite this, The Internationale was still used during International Labour Day.
-It is not known whether the symbols of ruling Communist parties in other ASEAN countries such as Vietnam and Laos are also outlawed in Indonesia as well.
+It is not known whether the symbols of ruling communist parties in other ASEAN countries, such as Vietnam and Laos, are also outlawed in Indonesia, affecting the bilateral relations between Indonesia and those two countries as well.

 In addition, since the New Order regime took power in 1967, the hammer and sickle has been highly stigmatized in the country, similar to the stigma surrounding Nazi symbolism in the Western world and the Imperial Japanese flag in South Korea.

 In April 2017, Indonesian police detained a Malaysian tourist at a hotel in Mataram for wearing a T-shirt with an image of the hammer and sickle symbol.
 The tourist was not aware that communist symbols were banned in Indonesia.
 The police seized the T-shirt and released the tourist after giving him a warning.
-In May 2018, a Russian tourist was also detained by police in Bali for displaying a Soviet victory banner, which also contains the symbol.
+In May 2018, a Russian tourist was also detained by police in Bali for displaying a Soviet Victory Banner, which also contains the symbol.